 - Limited range of sexual activity – many offenses only covered vaginal intercourse and did not encompass the many different types of sexual molestation, such as touching or fondling.
 Invitation was not an offense.

 - Requirements of previous chaste character – girls who had some previous (consensual) sexual experiences were not considered “of chaste character” and were not protected.
-A victim’s sexual reputation could be used to discredit them and thus made it more difficult for these victims to report the abuse.
+A victim’s sexual reputation could be used to discredit the victim.

 - Time restrictions – the offense had to be prosecuted within a year of the offense.
 Many victims take many years to gather up the courage to report their victimization.